olucasmac/olucasmac/README.md

 ### TL;DR

-Father, husband, and a very caffeine-dependent lifeform.

----

-### About

 Born and raised in the land of Cajuína ([Teresina](https://pt.wikipedia.org/wiki/Teresina)), father, husband, and a geek since childhood.
 Activist, ex-president of [APISoL](https://github.com/apisol) and co-founder of [Teresina Hacker Clube](https://github.com/teresinahc).